developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 over the HTTPS endpoint and is ready to be used as a trusted OIDC provider.

-All we need right now, is a couple of TF resource in the AWS account and after that, we can ==test the setup using a sample Job that takes a Service Account in its definition and uses its token to talk to AWS==.
+All we need right now, is a couple of TF resource in the AWS account and after that, we can test the setup using a sample Job that takes a Service Account in its definition and uses its token to talk to AWS.

+Note that we're starting a new TF module below.

 ```hcl title="configure-oidc/versions.tf"
 -8<- "docs/codes/0008/configure-oidc/versions.tf"